kyma-project/kyma/docs/application-connector/10-04-connector-service-troubleshooting.md

 ```

 This error is caused by applying wrong subject info to your Certificate Signing Request.
-To ensure it was generated properly check the values returned by the Connector Service with the call that fetched CSR info:
+To ensure it was generated properly, check the values returned by the Connector Service with the call that fetched CSR info:
 ```json
 {
   "csrUrl":"https://connector-service.name.cluster.extend.cx.cloud.sap/v1/applications/certificates?token=5o7ucwjz9vcpFlBsHJcwnnuL-rU8af1MsfQ6OlWTgauw7aB-xtSkXUn_ts0RtMMKhvlZVPridqmAPbf2mKC8YA==",